Brand0on/EcoBarter/README.md

 - Other considerations
 - Wishlist
-  - editing only for your deals
+  - comments section in the deal page
+  - initial page(saying what is the app for and how to use it)
+  - favicon.ico
-  -
+  - Styling